-Banana Cream Pie
+Banana Cream Pie Recipe with Banana Crust!

-I have a weird relationship with bananas.
 Don’t get me wrong, I love them, but I like them when they’re under ripe.
 That almost yellow colour but still a bit green.
-Frankenstein bananas FTW!
-If they’re a tad overripe, I won’t eat them.
-It’s just how I roll.
+You know, Frankenstein bananas FTW!
+And if they’re a tad overripe, I won’t eat them.

 So when I made this banana cream pie I obviously had to let the bananas go speckly and ripe.
 There was this little voice in my head and it was screaming.
-I managed to actually ignore it.
+I managed to actually ignore it. 🙂

 Technically speaking, this isn’t actually a banana cream pie, it doesn’t actually have any cream in it what-so-ever.
 It’s actually a banana custard pie.
-I didn’t like that name, it just reminded me of those foamy cream pies clowns throw into faces and clowns freak me out. *shudder*

 Instead of making a shortcrust pastry for this pie I decided to adapt it to a digestive biscuit crust (basically a graham cracker crust).
 But instead of a regular crust, I added pureed bananas into the crust too.
 Banana crust, yay!